lab-mids/multimodal_active_learning_ccss/README.md

 - **Format**: `.JPG` images

 #### 4. `EDX_Similarity`
-- ** Source: The similarity calculated using Matnexus for the composition and the word "resistance" using the Iterative_Corpus_Refinement.ipynb from the folder "matnexus/Example/Iterative_Corpus_Refinement.ipynb"
+- **Source**: The similarity calculated using Matnexus for the composition and the word "resistance" using the Iterative_Corpus_Refinement.ipynb from the folder "matnexus/Example/Iterative_Corpus_Refinement.ipynb"
 - **Format**: CSV file
 ---
 Beside the subfolders for each materials library, there are the EDX_min_max_summary, which has the index of the measurement points of the wafer for the maximum and minimum compositions, Top5_Similarity_Summary which has the top 5 similarity indices for each material library; and the centroids_mapped_with_indices, which has the centroids resulting from clustering the photographs of the wafer for each materials library.

-## clean Data Description
+## clean Data Description (under data/)
 ###  `resistance_cleaned_files` folder has all the cleaned resistance files for all the materials libraries.
 - **Format**: CSV file
 - **Contents**: